sensible-hq/sensible-docs/readme-sync/v0/sdk-reference/draft-sdk.md

 For the schema for the results of an extraction request,  see [Extract data from a document](https://docs.sensible.so/reference/extract-data-from-a-document) and expand the 200 responses in the middle pane and the right pane to see the model and an example, respectively.

-#### Example: Extract from PDFs in directory and convert to one Excel file
+#### Example: Extract from PDFs in directory and output an Excel file

 See the following code for a complete example of how to use the SDK for document extraction in your own app.